 Nomad, (North of Madison Square Park) is one of Manhattan's on-the-rise residential neighborhoods.
 The neighborhood sits roughly from 25 Street to 30th Street between 6th Avenue and Lexington Avenue and is noted as the historical home of some of New York City's finest hotels in addition to several distinct buildings including the New York Life Building, the Gift Building, and the Toy Center.
 The neighborhood is also home to the American Academy of Dramatic Arts and world-famous Eataly Italian market.

-Nomad has one of the most celebrated collections of fine dining restaurants in New York, with noted facilities such as San Rocco, SD26, and Illi all calling the neighborhood home.
-The enclave is also a center of upper crust antique galleries and nightlife destinations such as the Breslin Lobby Bar, 40/40 club, and the Park Avenue Country Club.
+Nomad has one of the most celebrated collections of fine dining restaurants in New York, and the enclave is also a center of upper-crust antique galleries and nightlife destinations.

-Today, the neighborhood finds itself the home of distnguished luxury buildings including 10 Madison Square West, One Madison Park and Madison Green.
-It's central location puts residents close to Gramercy Park, Midtown and even Greenwich Village.
+Today, the neighborhood finds itself the home of distinguished luxury buildings including 10 Madison Square West, One Madison Park and Madison Green.
+Its central location puts residents close to Gramercy Park, Midtown and even Greenwich Village.